Skip to content

 Most models on the market have auto defrost sensors that shut the unit off until the frost melts.
 But while they are defrosting they aren't removing moisture, so it can slow down the time it takes to dry your space.

 Some manufacturers have a hot gas defrost that thaws frost quicker, allowing the unit to be used in cooler condition.
-An example of this is the Ausclimate NWT All Seasons 50L Dehumidifier.
+An example of this is the Ausclimate All Seasons 50L Dehumidifier.

 While this does allow it to be used in cooler temperatures, a desiccant machine will still work much better if your space is unheated and regularly falls below 20C°.